hashicorp/consul/website/source/docs/upgrade-specific.html.md

 PTR record would previously have contained `web.service.consul`, it will now be `web.service.dc1.consul` in OSS or `web.service.ns1.dc1.consul` for Enterprise.

+### Telemetry: semantics of `consul.rpc.query` changed, see `consul.rpc.queries_blocking`

+Consul has changed the semantics of query counts in its [telemetry](/docs/agent/telemetry.html#metrics-reference).
+`consul.rpc.query` now only increments on the *start* of a query (blocking or non-blocking), whereas before it would measure when blocking queries polled for more data.
+The gauge `consul.rpc.queries_blocking` has been added for a more to more precisely capture the view of *active* blocking queries.

 ## Consul 1.6.0

 #### Removal of Deprecated Features